What Is a Math Video Explainer App?

 Pros

-- Completely free to use for all subjects
+- Completely free and accessible to everyone

 Cons